asuc-octo/berkeleytime/backend/README.md

 - Duplicate the `.env.example` file and rename it `.env`
 - Run `npm install`

+#### Start mongoDB with docker-compose

+- Make sure you have docker installed on your machine
+- Run `docker-compose up`

+This will spin a mongoDB instance locally, you can also add in the future other stuff like redis, elastic search ...

+- Run `docker-compose down` to remove the running containers

 #### Start server for development

 - Run `npm run start:dev`